arfeo/PasswordChecker/README.md

 # PasswordChecker

-`Google Chrome` extension for checking passwords strength and generating passwrods.
+`Google Chrome` extension for checking passwords strength and generating passwords.

 Supports multiple `password` inputs on a single page.